1-877-929-7245

 • Breakfast

-Day 3 - The Bergen Railway, one of the world’s greatest rail journeys
+DAY3 The Bergen Railway, one of the world’s greatest rail journeys

-Arriving at Bergen later this afternoon, we transfer by coach to our hotel, which is just steps away from the waterfront and Bergen's main square.
-Before dinner, there's time to settle in and explore our surroundings in this fascinating harbor city.
+Arriving in Bergen in the afternoon, we take a short walk to our hotel, close to the waterfront and Bergen's main square.
+We have time to settle in and explore our surroundings in this fascinating harbor city before dinner at the hotel.
 Overnight Bergen.

 Includes